-1. Hitting the Credits/Minute limit
+1. Hitting the 'Hits per Minute' limit

 To ensure that you don't hit your limits, you can break up layers of points into smaller layers and run each layer separately.
 Alternatively, the Model Builder in Pro can be used to automate this process.